A general class of surrogate functions for stable and efficient reinforcement learning: INSTANTIATING /

 Comparing to~\cref{eq:fmd-direct-statewise-practical}, we observe that the KL divergence is in the \emph{forward} direction and is \emph{mode covering}.
-This naturally prevents a mode-collapse of the policy $\pi$ and encourages exploration.
+This naturally prevents a mode-collapse of the policy and encourages exploration.
 We thus see that \FMAPG/ is able to recover an implementation heuristic (forward vs reverse KL) in a principled manner.
-Moreover, we can interpret~\cref{eq:fmd-softmax-kl-practical-2} as an improved variant of TRPO.
+Moreover, we can interpret~\cref{eq:fmd-softmax-kl-practical-2} as a variant of TRPO with desirable properties, as we discuss next.